xushidanggroup/xushidanggroup.github.io/content/authors/JD/_index.md

 ---
 # Display name
-title: Chenchen Li 李晨晨
+title: Jinda Yan 闫缙达

 # Full name (for SEO)
-first_name: Chenchen
+first_name: Jinda
-last_name: Li
+last_name: Yan

 # Username (this should match the folder name)
 authors:
-  - 李晨晨
+  - 闫缙达

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student in Biomedical Engineering
+role: PhD Student in Materials and Chemical Engineering

 # Organizations/Affiliations
 organizations: